Skip to main content

 A typical day

-We are committed to filling our centre with learning, fun and meaningful experiences.
-Our flexible schedule allows children to explore their interests and engage in activities that support their development.
+We fill our centre with learning, fun and meaningful experiences.
+Our flexible routine lets children follow their interests and take part in activities that support their development.

 Morning